List of Playboy Playmates of 1955

 The following is a list of Playboy Playmates of 1955.
-Playboy magazine names its Playmate of the Month each month throughout the year.
+Playboy magazine named its Playmate of the Month each month throughout the year.

 January

 Bettie Page (April 22, 1923 – December 11, 2008) was an American model who became famous in the 1950s for her fetish modeling and pin-up photos.
 She has often been called the "Queen of pinups".
 Her look, including her jet black hair and trademark bangs, has influenced many artists.
 She was also one of the earliest Playmates of the Month for Playboy magazine.

 February

 Jayne Mansfield (April 19, 1933 – June 29, 1967) was an American actress working both on Broadway and in Hollywood.
 One of the leading blonde sex symbols of the 1950s, Mansfield starred in several popular Hollywood films that emphasized her platinum-blonde hair, hourglass figure and cleavage-revealing costumes.
 Mansfield had been a Playboy Playmate of the Month and appeared in the magazine several additional times.
 She died in an automobile accident at age 34.